confocal microscopy image captures radial glial cells in the zebrafish central nervous system in purple and teal on dark background

 Highlighting the Hidden Builders of the Nervous System

-At first glance, the glowing strands in Laura Fontenas’ Art of Science image appear familiar, a web of cells stretching through what looks like a developing nervous system.
-But that initial assumption is exactly what the FAU neuroscientist hopes viewers will question.
+At first glance, the glowing strands in this image may appear familiar, like a web of cells stretching through what looks like a developing nervous system.
+But that initial assumption is exactly what Dr. Laura Fontenas said she hopes viewers will question when they see this award-winning image.

-“They look like neurons, but they’re not,” said Fontenas, Ph.D., an assistant professor in FAU’s Charles E. Schmidt College of Science.
+“They look like neurons, but they’re not,” said Fontenas, an assistant professor in the Charles E. Schmidt College of Science.
 “These are radial glial cells - and they are the architects of the nervous system.”

-Fontenas’ image, Radiant Architects, earned recognition in FAU’s annual Art of Science competition by revealing a critical yet often overlooked truth in neuroscience - neurons do not build the brain alone.
-Glial cells are the heavy lifters, and the unsung heroes.
-They lay the foundation for neurons, generate new neurons, guide them into place and support them for life.
+Fontenas’ image, called Radiant Architects, reveals glial cells, the heavy lifters and unsung heroes that lay the foundation for neurons, generate new neurons, guide them into place and support them for life, she said.

 “I want everyone to be able to see and enjoy the science,” she said.
 “Art gives us the freedom to think about inclusion as well as aesthetics.
 I hope people, both academics and non-academics, will pause, look closer and ask, ‘What am I actually seeing?’”